-The body of the scorpionfly is divided into a head (cephalon), thorax and abdomen.
-The head is characteristically elongated into a beak, the mouth apparatus are located at the end of the beak.
+The body of the scorpionfly comprises a head (cephalon), thorax and abdomen.
+The head is characteristically elongated and beak-like.
+At the tip of the elongated head are located the mouth parts specialized for biting and cutting.
 In addition, a pair of compound eyes and a pair of long, filamentous antennae are found on the head.
 There are three thoracic somites, pro-, meso- and metathorax; the first is small, and the second and third are large.
-Each segment bears a pair of legs.
-The first pair is smaller and oriented forward.
-The last two pairs of legs are larger, with strong femurs and face backwards.
-Moderately densely veined membranous wings are also found on the second and third thoracic segments.
-The wings are transparent with irregular dark patterns.
+Each thoracic segment bears a pair of legs.
+The first pair is short and oriented forward.
+The last two pairs of legs are longer, with strong femurs and face backwards.
+Moderately densely veined membranous wings originate from the second and third thoracic segments.
+The wings are transparent with irregular dark spots.
 When at rest, they are folded flat, slightly at an angle to the longitudinal axis of the body.
-The back is articulated.
-In males the end of the back is modified into an inflated penis with pincers, which resembles a scorpion’s anal fin transformed into a venomous stinger.
+The abdomen is articulated.
+In males the end of the abdomen is modified into an inflated penis with pincers, which resembles a scorpion’s telson, transformed into a venomous stinger.

-The scorpionfly family is small and consists of approximately 300 species, of which five are found in Slovenia.
+The scorpionfly family is small and contains approximately 300 species, of which five are found in Slovenia.
 Scorpionflies are forest dwellers; they seek shady and moist places on trees and bushes.
-They are mostly scavengers, less often predators.
-The male and female communicate with each other before mating with a vibratory courtship song.
-They trigger vibrations of the substrate by shaking their wings and back.
-The larvae, like the adults, feed on carrion.
+They are mostly scavengers, rarely also predators.
+Males and females pre-mating communication employs private calls, i.e., substrate-born vibrations trigged by tremulation of animal’s wings and abdomen.
+The larvae, like their adults, feed on carrion.

 Students Vito Ham, Vesna Jurjevič, Gaj Kušar, and Adrijan Samuel Stell Pičman also participated in the project.